 The additional period to be added will be the number of weeks from the baby's actual date of birth up to two weeks before the expected date of confinement which would have been the 37th week of the pregnancy, at which point the current entitlement to 26 weeks leave and benefit would normally begin.

 If your baby is born prematurely (before your maternity leave is due to start), you should inform Maternity Benefit Section enclosing written confirmation from your doctor of your PPS number, the date your baby was born and your original due date

 Dealing with the loss of a baby can be a difficult and devastating time for parents and families.
-If you experience a stillbirth or miscarriage any time after the 24th week of pregnancy (that is, from the beginning of the 25th week), you are entitled to 26 weeks of maternity leave if you are covered by social insurance (PRSI).
+If you experience a stillbirth or miscarriage any time after the 24th week of pregnancy (that is, from the beginning of the 25th week) or where your child has a birth weight of at least 500 grammes, you are entitled to 26 weeks of maternity leave if you are covered by social insurance (PRSI).

 To apply for Maternity Benefit after a stillbirth or miscarriage, you send a letter from your doctor with the Maternity Benefit application form to the Maternity Benefit Section at the department.

 It can be difficult if your baby is in hospital.
 If it is helpful to you, you can choose to postpone the last 12 weeks of your maternity leave and your Maternity Benefit.
 If you qualify, you will be able to postpone your Maternity Benefit for up to 6 months.

 To qualify, you must have: